Pier-Two/Lantern.Discv5/USAGE.md

 #### Starting the Protocol

-`Discv5Protocol` exposes a `StartProtocolAsync` method to start the discovery protocol.
+The class `Discv5Protocol` exposes a `StartProtocolAsync` method to start the discovery protocol.

 ```csharp
 discv5.StartProtocolAsync();